Our Story

 We're the Londoño Family

-Our story begins in the 1940s when our great-grandparents planted coffee on the hillsides of Caicedonia, Valle del Cauca, Colombia.
-Four generations later, we manage 6 farms across 221 hectares in the heart of the coffee axis.
+Our story begins in the 1940s when our great-grandparents planted coffee on the hillsides of Caicedonia, Valle del Cauca — in the heart of Colombia's coffee axis.
+Four generations later, we're still here, guided by the same land but driven by a new vision.

-Today, we grow specialty coffee alongside avocado and lemon — a diversified operation that strengthens the land and the business.
-And we’re sharing everything we’ve learned with the world.
+Today we cultivate specialty coffee through three production models — regenerative, organic, and biodynamic — and we're sharing everything we've learned with the world.

 Coffee farm sunrise